go-analyze/charts/README.md

 * **Axis Improvements:** Significant enhancements to axis rendering, data range selection, and configuration simplification were made in PR [#3](https://github.com/go-analyze/charts/pull/3).
 * **Theming:** In PR [#4](https://github.com/go-analyze/charts/pull/4) (and some subsequent changes) we introduced `vivid-light` and `vivid-dark` themes for more vibrant visualizations, alongside API changes for greater theme and font control.
 Long term we plan to make themes easier to mutate and define.
 * **Configuration Simplification:** PR [#5](https://github.com/go-analyze/charts/pull/5) began our effort to streamline chart configuration, making names more descriptive and specific while focusing on a theme-centric approach.
 Documentation on configuration and use is also being improved.
+(See also [#15](https://github.com/go-analyze/charts/pull/15))
 * **Expanded Testing:** Ongoing test coverage expansions have led to bug discoveries and fixes.
 This will continue to help ensure that our charts render perfectly for a wide range of configurations and use.

 Our library is a work in progress, aiming to become a standout choice for Go developers seeking powerful, yet easy-to-use charting tools.
 We welcome contributions and feedback as we continue to enhance our library's functionality, configurability, and reliability.

+#### `wcharczuk/go-chart` Changes

+If you are a former user of `wcharczuk/go-chart`, you should be able to use this project with reasonable changes.
+The `wcharczuk/go-chart` project was forked under our `chartdraw` package.
+Since that inclusion we have made the following API changes:
+* `Font` configuration has been moved out of `Style`, and instead requires the `FontStyle` struct to be initialized to define Font specifics. (see PR [#15](https://github.com/go-analyze/charts/pull/15))

 ## Functionality